bcooke84/week_3_day_1_homework/homework_glasgow.md

 6. Create a new entry in the 'people' table with the name of one of the instructors.

+INSERT INTO people (name) VALUES ('Alan Russell');

 7. John McCollum has decided to hijack our movie evening, Remove him from the table of people.

+DELETE FROM people WHERE name = 'John McCollum';

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Spider-man: Homecoming'!!
 Create a new entry in the 'movies' table to reflect this.

+INSERT INTO movies (title, year, show_time) VALUES ('Spider-man: Homecoming', 2017, '00:00')

 9. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 15:30 to 21:00, and the 'Guardians of the Galaxy 2' show time from '16:30' to '22:00'.

+UPDATE movies SET show_time = '21:00' WHERE title = 'Guardians of the Galaxy';

+UPDATE movies SET show_time = '22:00' WHERE title = 'Guardians of the Galaxy 2';

 ## Extension